 De Rodriguez Ocean

-The Bazaar by José Andrés is a groundbreaking culinary experience from the innovative artistry of award-winning Chef José Andrés and the prodigious mind of visionary designer Philippe Starck.
+The Bazaar is a groundbreaking culinary experience from the innovative artistry of award-winning Chef José Andrés and the prodigious mind of visionary designer Philippe Starck.
 Andrés redefines modern dining by masterfully reimagining Spanish cuisine.
-The Bazaar takes visitors on a wild sensory adventure, blending Old World delicacies with avant-garde delights in a bold, multifaceted atmosphere where anything is possible.
+The Bazaar takes visitors on a wild sensory adventure, blending Old World delicacies with avant-garde delights in a bold, and a multifaceted atmosphere.

 With an original outpost in Mexico City, La Gloutonnerie brings elegant French fare with a sophisticated bistro appeal to the area.
 The menu is classic French with modern twists and refinement.
 La Gloutonnerie is French enough to feel exotic, but cozy enough to make it your Friday night fix.

-Essensia Restaurant follows a farm-to-table philosophy, offering a seasonal selection of wholesome global cuisine with emphasis on premium local and sustainable ingredients.
-Menu features healthful and flavorful dishes made with produce, meats and seafood primarily sourced from within the State of Florida.
-Essensia’s exclusive wine list is committed to being sustainable, organic or biodynamic and has been selected for sharing Essensia’s mission to be good for you and the environment.
+Essensia offers a seasonal selection of wholesome global cuisine with emphasis on premium local and sustainable ingredients.
+Healthful and flavorful dishes made with produce, meats and seafood primarily sourced from within the State of Florida. to be good for you and the environment.

 A South Beach landmark – For nearly 100 years, Joe's has been serving up the freshest, most delicious seafood in greater Miami; a favorite spot with locals and tourists alike.